-Maddox Ungar Silberstein, PLLC hereby consents to the use in the Form S-1/A Registration Statement under the Securities Act of 1933, filed by OptimizeRx Corporation of our report dated November 7, 2008, relating to the financial statements of OptimizeRx Corporation., a Michigan Corporation, as of and for the period ending December 31, 2007, and the reference to us under the caption "Experts".
+Maddox Ungar Silberstein, PLLC hereby consents to the use in the Form S-1/A Amendment No. 3, Registration Statement under the Securities Act of 1933, filed by OptimizeRx Corporation of our report dated November 7, 2008, relating to the consolidated financial statements of OptimizeRx Corporation, a Nevada Corporation, and its predecessor, Optimizer Systems, LLC, a Michigan Limited Liability Company, as of and for the periods ending December 31, 2007 and 2006, and the reference to us under the caption "Experts".